 Mission of Hope in Central African Republic – Part One

 Despite the launch of the United Peacekeeping Operation in mid-September, violence between Seleka and anti-Balaka forces continued to flare up in the capital, Bangui, and in other areas of the country.
 Although the church has spoken out strongly against anti-Balaka, media sources continue to describe the group as Christian, causing great damage to the testimony of the church.
 Despite the continuing narrative of violence, Open Doors has been encouraged by the testimony and example of church leaders who act as agents of peace and reconciliation in their war-torn Central African communities.
-Journalist Jon Lee Anderson, in an article he wrote for The New Yorker titled The Mission – The Last Defense Against Genocide, tells the story of Bernard Kinvi.
+Journalist Jon Lee Anderson, in an article he wrote for The New Yorker titled The Mission – The Last Defense Against the deliberate killing of a large group of people, especially those of a particular ethnic group or nation., tells the story of Bernard Kinvi.

 Bernard Kinvi (32) directs the Catholic mission in Bossemptele, a small town about 150km northwest of the capital Bangui.
 The mission consists of a church, a school and a rudimentary hospital.
 Bernard was born in Togo, West Africa, and came to the CAR four years ago.
 When he came to Bossemptele, there was little that tied him to Togo.
 His father and four of his sisters had died from illness, accident, and violencea series of tragedies that Bernard described to Jon Lee Anderson merely as a “hardship.”